Monday, January 31, 2022

 Book of friends - or more properly Johann Joachim Prack von Asch's liber amicorum was a compilation of entries spanning 1587-1612AD, including the period of the so called Long War (thanks to Bruno Mugnai I have the 2-volume book on the said war ), with the paper coming from the ancient paper bazar in Constantinople.
 Joachim Prack von Asch from was a Hapsburg diplomat, who traveled between Constantinople, the capital of Ottoman Empire and Bohemia and other lands of his emperor, Rudolph II Hapsburg.

-The book of Friends is available either on the Gerry Digital Collections site or on Archive - world's library - and from its pages come this gouache miniature showing a winged hussar killing his lancer adversary, Ottoman lancer.
+The Book of Friends is available either on the Getty Digital Collections site or on Archive - world's library - and from its pages come this gouache miniature showing a winged hussar killing his lancer adversary, a Turkish Ottoman lancer.

 the Christian winged hussar is on the left - piercing with his hussar lance the throat of the Ottoman sipahi or perhaps the elite Deli lancer.